SreekuttanSreedharanThampi/game-of-chance/GameOfChance/README.md

-﻿# Game of Chance API
+# Game of Chance API

 ## Overview

-The **Game of Chance API** is a backend service that simulates a betting game where players can create an account, place bets, and either win or lose points based on a randomly generated number.
+The **Game of Chance API** is a backend service that simulates a betting game where players can create an account, place bets, and either win or lose points based on a randomly generated number using the REST Api's.
 The player begins with 10,000 points and can wager those points on a prediction.
 If the prediction is correct, the player wins 9 times the wagered points; if incorrect, they lose their wagered points.

 ### Key Features:
 - **Create Player**: Players can create an account(new player) via the API.